A student participating in a mock trial as peers observe

 An expert in health law, constitutional law, and presidential power.

-An expert on policing and criminal law.
+An expert on immigration and family law.

 Recent Law Accomplishments